IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 6.5 You shall indemnify Us against any losses, damages, costs (including legal and other professional fees) and expenses incurred by or awarded against Us as a result of Your breach of this Agreement or any negligent or wrongful act arising from this Agreement and committed by You or Your officers, employees, contractors, consultants or agents.

-6.6 You shall procure all necessary right from third parties (including, without limitation intellectual property licences in relation to computer software) which are from time to time required in order for Us to be able to provide the Hosting Services, Support and/or Services.
+6.6 You shall procure all necessary rights and consents from third parties (including, without limitation intellectual property licences in relation to computer software) which are from time to time required in order for Us to be able to provide the Hosting Services, Support and/or Services.

 6.9 You will indemnify and keep Us (and any of Our Group Companies) indemnified against any loss, damage, claim or expense arising out of (i) the physical injury of or death of any of Our consultants, employees, agents or authorised representatives arising by reason of defective equipment supplied by You, Your failure to provide a safe place of work or otherwise by reason of any negligent act or default on Your part or Your employees, agents or authorised representatives or (ii) Your failure to comply with the terms and conditions governing the use of any Third Party Software.